MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 Mid-Year Change - You must determine the amount you want to contribute for the remaining months in the year.
 The amount is divided over each remaining pay period and is deducted from your paycheck.

 FSA deductions are made before taxes are calculated.
-The IRS requires any money left over in your account at the end of the plan year to be forfeited – so be sure to plan your contribution amount well.
+The Internal Revenue Service (IRS) requires any money left over in your account at the end of the plan year be forfeited – be sure to plan your contribution amount well.
 To assist with the planning of your FSA's contribution, refer to the Health and/or Dependent FSA worksheets.

 Benefits-eligible employees may enroll in an FSA.